• Skip to primary navigation

 Making the polenta

-• There are a few ways of cooking polenta but most of the time (99%of the time) I cook it simple - water, flour and salt.
-I do add herbs sometimes depending on what I pair it with.
+• There are a few ways of cooking polenta but most of the time (99% of the time) I cook it simple - water, polenta flour, and salt.

 • Place a pan with the water over medium heat.
 Add the salt and the rosemary.

-• When the water is starting to simmer, add the cornflour and mix.
-It will bubble up so I suggest you cover it for a few minutes until it stops splatting all over the place.
+• When the water is starting to simmer, add the corn flour (polenta flour) and mix.
+It will bubble up so I suggest you cover it for a few minutes until it stops splashing all over the place.
 Reduce the heat slightly to keep the bubbling under control.

 • Allow it to simmer and cook for a good 10 min or so before you mix again.
 If you do not want this to form a crust at the bottom of the pan you may wish to stir it more often.